 Financial Services Litigation

-- Persuaded court to dismiss consumer protection claim alleging the forged execution of loan documents.
+- Persuaded trial court to dismiss contentious consumer protection claim alleging the forged execution of loan documents and credit damage; appellate court unanimously affirmed, explicitly adopting the basis argued to the trial court.

 - Negotiated through multiple, protracted mediations a no-cash settlement of multi-million dollar consumer class action against community lender allegedly engaged in the unfair collection of defaulted loans.